cra1gg/cra1gg/README.md

 ![visitors](https://visitor-badge.glitch.me/badge?page_id=cra1gg.visitor-badge)

-^^ This is probably mostly me just visiting github from my bookmark
+^^ This is mostly me just visiting Github from my bookmark

 <!--
 **cra1gg/cra1gg** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.